 - 2 cups apple, sliced thinly (3-5 apples, depending on size)

 - Vanilla ice cream, optional for serving, but highly recommended

 - Set out puff pastry sheet to thaw – you want it to still be cold, but no longer frozen.1 sheet puff pastry

 - Preheat oven to 400° F. Prepare a baking sheet with parchment paper or a silicone baking mat and set aside.

-- In a large bowl, squeeze the juice of one lemon (making sure to remove any seeds).
+- In a large bowl, squeeze the juice of one lemon (making sure to remove any seeds).Juice of 1 lemon

-- Brush the top of the folded pastry with an egg wash and then sprinkle raw sugar (or sparkling sugar) on top.
-You could also add some delicately placed almond slices, or a powdered sugar icing drizzle!
+- Brush the top of the folded pastry with an egg wash* and then sprinkle raw sugar (or sparkling sugar) on top.
+You could also add some delicately placed almond slices on top if you wanted.1 eggRaw sugar or sparking sugar

-- Carefully transfer the pastry to your prepared baking sheet and bake for 25-30 minutes, or until top is golden brown.
+- Bake for 25-30 minutes, or until top is golden brown.